danymukesha/GeneScout/README.md

 **GeneScout fills this gap** by focusing on *de novo* small ORF discovery in large genomic regions.

-## Features
+Here are the key features of the tool has:

-- **Sliding Window Entropy Scanning**: Efficiently scan millions of base pairs to find regions with unusual codon usage patterns
+- **Sliding window entropy scanning**: This implementation efficiently scan millions of base pairs to find regions with unusual codon usage patterns
-- **Shannon Entropy Calculation**: Measure the randomness of codon distributions
+- **Shannon entropy calculation**: This measures the randomness of codon distributions
-- **Kullback-Leibler Divergence**: Compare regions to organism-specific codon usage profiles
+- **Kullback-Leibler divergence**: Compare regions to organism-specific codon usage profiles
-- **ORF Detection**: Find candidate open reading frames in low-entropy regions
+- **ORF setection**: Find candidate open reading frames in low-entropy regions
-- **Reference Profile Creation**: Build organism-specific codon usage profiles from known genes
+- **Reference profil creation**: By build organism-specific codon usage profiles from known genes

 ## Installation